-Figure A5-1.1: Top: Cross section E from Jousselin et al. [1998] at the periphery of the "Maqsad diapir", a region with steep solid-state flow trajectories in the shallow mantle, extending into the crustmantle transition zone, with proposed drill site marked.
-Bottom: Synoptic cross section from Jousselin et al.[1998], showing the geological context of the proposed drill iste in the context of the Maqsad diapir, with mantle flow trajectories parallel to the base of the igneous crust (for example, at right) surrounding a roughly circular region with a diameter of about 10 kilometers, in which mantle flow trajectories are nearly perpendicular to the base of the crust (at the left side of the cross section).
+Figure A5-1: Top: Cross section B from Ildefonse et al. [1995] at the periphery of the "Maqsad diapir", a region with steep solid-state flow trajectories in the shallow mantle, extending into the crust-mantle transition zone, with proposed drill sites marked.
+Bottom: regional section along Wadi Kurah (Boudier, pers. comm.
+1998), showing the geological context of the Maqsad diapir, with mantle flow trajectories parallel to the base of the igneous crust (for example, at right) surrounding a roughly circular region with a diameter of about 10 kilometers, in which mantle flow trajectories are nearly perpendicular to the base of the crust (at the left side of the cross section).
+The Site MD1 drill holes are marked.
+The lower section is about 21.5 km wide, with no vertical exaggeration (tick marks on right are 1 km apart).